-The parent company only financial statements are presented in New Taiwan dollars (NTD), which is APEC's functional currency.
+The Group's consolidated financial statements are presented in New Taiwan dollars (NTD), which is APEC's functional currency.

-2. APPROVAL OF THE PARENT COMPANY ONLY FINANCIAL STATEMENTS
+2. APPROVAL OF THE CONSOLIDATED FINANCIAL STATEMENTS

-The Board of Directors approved the parent company only financial statements on March 9, 2021 a.
+The Board of Directors approved the consolidated financial statements on March 9, 2021.

+3. APPLICATION OF NEW AND AMENDED STANDARDS AND INTERPRETATIONS a.
 Application of the International Financial Reporting Standards ("IFRS"), International Accounting Standards ("IAS"), Interpretations of IFRS ("IFRIC"), and Interpretations of IAS ("SIC") (collectively, the "IFRSs") endorsed and issued into effect by the ROC Financial Supervisory Commission ("FSC").